ChesterHsieh/ChesterHsieh.github.io/_posts/UnderConstruction/draft-2020-01-02-Docker 1O1.md

 ```
 systemctl list-unit-files | grep docker
 ```
-Help to find out if the docker service will start in the
+Help to find out if the docker service will start when we power on the system.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MDYyODcxNTEsLTE2NjYxODQ0OTgsLT
+eyJoaXN0b3J5IjpbMjA5NzE4Mzk1MywtMTY2NjE4NDQ5OCwtND
-Q5MTE3OTA5OCwxMTMwNTQ4MDc3XX0=
+kxMTc5MDk4LDExMzA1NDgwNzddfQ==
 -->